 Ok, we give.
 We said we wouldn’t mention GTA, but if you haven’t played the latest, then what are you waiting for?
 It has a massively large world to explore and equally numerous activities to engage in.
 There are even follow-up standalone episodes, one focusing just on a notoriously grungy bike gang and the other on Dominican drug dealers.
 Make sure you check that out if you haven’t already.

 Games like Mafia may be a dime a dozen today, with the number steadily increasing, but the ones found here should captivate you if nothing else.
-They provide not only the ability to make choices and jump into the story at a player’s leisure, but also the full-blooded action and gritty nature of both the realistic and the inane, some choosing to have a bit of humor splashed around.
-Let us know which one you hold in the highest esteem, and which you’d rather keep coming back to for whatever reason.
+They provide not only the ability to make choices and jump into the story at a player’s leisure but also the full-blooded action and gritty nature of both the realistic and the inane, some choosing to have a bit of humor splashed around.
+Let us know which game you hold in the highest esteem, and which you’d rather keep coming back to for whatever reason.